 These are questions that have widely been discussed for centuries within the discipline of philosophy.
 The ancient Greek philosopher Plato was opposed to eating meat on the grounds that it was an expensive luxury item which would therefore lead to potentially disastrous consequences.
 Rene Descartes, the famous French philosopher, suggested that animals were different to humans in their levels of consciousness and therefore it was permissible to eat them.

 Fast forward to today and the debate still continues.
 One of the most prominent contemporary philosophers in the animal ethics movement is Peter Singer who argues that animals should be given rights because they evidently feel pain and pleasure.
 Singer’s work has influenced many animal rights activists and inspired many young YouTubers and bloggers who are all following his stance promoting a worldwide view in which killing animals for food is wrong.

-As a meat eater, this is a topic that causes me obvious discomfort.
 I believe the term is ‘cognitive dissonance’ in which one knows something is wrong but continues to engage in it.
 Smoking cigarettes is a dangerous habit (and we have evidence to prove it), however millions of people continue to smoke ignoring the obvious.
 The difference here is that we’re not just talking about our own health, but something that is negatively affecting the whole planet (I will reveal why shortly).
 So the question is, if you haven’t made that change already, will you join me in making it?
 Let's review why the change is so important.